MMajeed/App/ReadMe.txt

 Press 3 to play Run Animation
 press 4 to play idle on the top half and walk on the bottom half

+Press NumPad Minus Key to slow down the animation speed Press NumPad Plus Key to increase the animation speed

 Everything is loaded from the Commands.xml file

 FBXFiles have to be prebaked before they can be used.
 Check out the FBXBaker soultion.